buzzer-re/Shinigami/README.md

 ***--verbose***: Displays a verbose output.
 This can be useful for debugging or understanding the inner workings of Shinigami.

+## DLL Support

+Currently, Shinigami does not load DLL executables within its context.
+However, this feature is under development.
+In the meantime, you can utilize this handy [tool](https://github.com/buzzer-re/dll2exe) that I have built to convert DLL to EXE files, allowing you to select the desired exported function as entrypoint (if needed).
+In a future release, this tool's functionality will be available natively within Shinigami.

 ### Example usage:
 ## Unhollow